Semantic Text Analysis for Detection of Compromised Accounts on Social Networks: Experiment Results

 \subsection{Comparison with Existing Detection Methods}

-For answering research question \textbf{(\rom{3})}, we show how our features outperform state-of-the-art detection methods and that improvements can be made by combining \featurelm{} features with related methods.
-The baseline features here differ in the way that they are specifically designed for compromised account detection, whereas the previous features were general textual feature representations.
+For answering research question~\textbf{(\rom{4})}, we show how \featurelm{} performs in comparison to other compromised account detection methods and that improvements can be made by combining \featurelm{} with these methods.
+The baseline features here differ in the way that they are specifically designed for compromised account detection, whereas the previous features were general textual representations.

 We compare all models in Table~\ref{tab:related-methods}.
-The first three rows compare the the compromised account detection features on their own.
+The first three rows compare the compromised account detection features on their own.
 Our model outperforms the strongest baseline (COMPA) over all metrics, with the highest gains made in accuracy and precision, increasing 19.4\% and 26.6\%, respectively.
 The fifth through seventh row show the combination of the \featurelm{} features with the two baselines alone and in combination.
 Here we find that our method can further improve when the baseline features are added.
 We argue that our features are orthogonal to existing work, as evidenced by the performance improvement due to combination of the feature spaces.
 The second-to-last row shows the performance, when all baseline features are combined with the \featurelm{} model.
 This results in the best performing model, with gains over all metrics.